SOlaCoder005/ms3-ttt/README.md

 - **Font Awesome:**

-    FontAwesome’s CDN - https://kit.fontawesome.com/1699136767.js, was used for it to support the icon elements used on the index page.
+    [FontAwesome’s CDN](https://kit.fontawesome.com/1699136767.js), was used for it to support the icon elements used on the index page.

 ## 9. Acknowledgements
 :raised_hands: This project could not have been achieved without the strength given to me by God!